kimbring2/kimbring2.github.io/about.markdown

 # Blog Introduction
 I am a researcher interested in making agents more like humans, mainly using Reinforcement Learning and Deep Learning.
-Even though I know that Deep Learning allows for a large number and there are many different fields, the blog will mainly raise Reinforcment Learning.
+Even though I know that Deep Learning allows computer do many task like a human and there are many different fields related with it, the blog will mainly raise Reinforcment Learning.

 # Why I began to be interested in this
 Before I got into deep running, I accidentally used a neural network to download the code to play Mario, and trained it during the day.
 I didn't know much about Deep Learning, so I was surprised to see how agent played the whole stage like a person.